 - Pass the moistened starch through a very fine sieve into a clean bowl.
 Use a wooden spoon to stir the starch in the sieve to help it pass through.

-More About Manioc (Tapioca) Starch
+Selecting Manioc Starch

-Manioc starch comes in two varieties -- sour (azedo) and sweet (doce).
+Manioc starch comes in two varieties, sour (azedo) and sweet (doce).
 Sour tapioca starch has been fermented briefly before processing.
 Some recipes for tapioca crepes call for sweet starch and some call for sour.
 It's a matter of preference but either one works well.